RoboFox031/BlazeShift/README.md

 Our Team:
 	Robert May - Project Manager
 		Robert was the decision maker and overseer the project, he made sure that time was being used efficiently.
-He worked on many of the games sprites
+He worked on many of the games sprites and worked with the team to make sure they approve of the theme and the tone of the cars choosen.
 	Zane Grismore - Project Arcitect
 		Zane was the head designer for the game on the programming side.
 He was able to tackle complicated tasks and help everyone in the group with their coding questions.
 He was the head programmer for all of the physics related program